agentjido/jido_tools/README.md

-# Jido.Tools
+# Jido.Tools - DEPRECATED

 This package has been deprecated.
-All tools have been moved to the [Jido.Action](https://github.com/agentjido/jido_action) package.
+All tools have been moved to the [jido_action](https://github.com/agentjido/jido_action) package.

 https://github.com/agentjido/jido_action